abhisheksingh107/devTinder-Fronend/README.md

 - whenever your arr making an API call so pass axios => {withcredentials: true}
 - Install redux-toolkit and react-redux
 - configure Store => Provider => createSlice => add reducer to store
+- Add reduc tool in chrome devtool
+- Login and see if your data is  comming properly in the store
+- Navbar should update as soon as user loggedin
+- you should not be access any other routes without login
+-